nginxinc/nginx-ingress-workshops/Azure/labs/lab1/jwt-readme.md

      - On line #109, we have enabled OIDC.
 This is to add authentication to a specific application which is covered in lab3.
      - On line #97, uncomment to make use of default TLS secret.

-    Now deploy NGINX Plus Ingress Controller as a Deployment using the updated manifest file.
+    Now deploy NGINX Ingress Controller as a Deployment using the updated manifest file.
     ```bash
     kubectl apply -f lab1/jwt-nginx-plus-ingress.yaml
     ```

-Now you should be all set and can continue with the next section ([Check your NGINX Plus Ingress Controller](readme.md#check-your-nginx-plus-ingress-controller)) of the main readme doc.
+Now you should be all set and can continue with the next section ([Check your NGINX Ingress Controller](readme.md#check-your-nginx-ingress-controller)) of the main readme doc.